Retirement provision in Switzerland. The essentials at a glance.

 As the baby boomer generation retires, this problem will become even more acute.
 By 2040, the ratio of pensioners to gainfully employed persons is expected to be just one to two.
 This brings the risk that pensions could fall in the long term and puts a strain on the solidarity between gainfully employed persons and those who are retired.

 There is no option but to make changes to the pension system.
 We must prevent the financial burden on young gainfully employed persons from becoming excessive.
-In addition, the services provided must be brought into line with the changed economic framework conditions – in the continuing low interest-rate environment, pension funds can certainly no longer achieve the same high annual yields they did in the past.
+In addition, the services provided must be brought into line with the changed economic framework conditions.

-However, the AHV reform would only be a first step.
+However, this is only a first step and will be insufficient on its own.
 More comprehensive reforms are needed in order to achieve sustainable restructuring of the Swiss pension landscape.
 So it is only a matter of time until further adjustments are made.
 Not only to the AHV, but also to the second pillar.

 How will retirement provision develop in the future?

 The pension system will have to look different in the future than it does today.
-For mandatory employee benefits insurance, changes to the financing of pensions, such as a reduction in the conversion rate in the second pillar or a more flexible retirement age, will be particularly important.
+For mandatory employee benefits insurance, changes to the financing of pensions, such as a reduction in the conversion rate in the second pillar.
+The AHV 21 reform is a first step in this regard by making the reference age more flexible.

 Personal responsibility for pension provision becoming increasingly important